jiinjeong/CSVolunteer/README.md

     ```
   * Text transformation
     * To transform text from uppercase to lowercase or visa versa, use the property `text-transform`.
-    * This property can have the following value:
+    * This property can have the following values:
       * `capitalize`
         * This capitalizes the first letter of each word.
       * `uppercase`
-        * This makes all letters uppercase.
+        * This makes all of the letters uppercase.
       * `lowercase`
+        * This makes all of the letters lowercase.
       * `none`
       * `inherit`
         * We will learn about inheritance in future lessons.